idelrich/MeteorSwift/README.md

 *Note: the above example included a date field, and takes advantage of the MeteorSwift Codable EJSONDate type [(described below)](#ejsondate).*

-conforming to CollectionDecoder for Codable objects is automatically handled by a protocol extension:
+Conforming to CollectionDecoder for Codable objects is automatically handled by a protocol extension:

 ```swift
 public extension CollectionDecoder where Self : Codable {